Stocks head for year-end record on Fed rate cut bets

 PHOTO

-LONDON/SINGAPORE - Global stocks were on track to end 2025 at record highs on Monday, while the dollar hovered near its lowest in almost three months, reflecting investors' expectations of further Federal Reserve interest rate cuts next year.
+LONDON/SINGAPORE - Global stocks were on track on Monday to end 2025 at record highs, while the dollar hovered near its lowest in almost three months, reflecting expectations of further Federal Reserve interest rate cuts next year.

-That left the global stock benchmark with an almost 21% year-to-date gain after Wall Street hit a record high on Friday and European shares touched an intraday record high in early trades on Monday.
+That left the global stock benchmark with an almost 21% year-to-date gain, while European shares touched an intraday record high in early trades and futures indicated Wall Street would edge down from Friday's all-time peak.

 "We're not seeing runaway inflation risk as a base case so we're still thinking the Fed has room to cut," Fidelity International multi-asset portfolio manager Becky Qin said.